lifeBalance/bookshelf-API/README/put_requests.md

   router.use('/:bookId', require('../middlewares/findBookById')(Book)); // Injecting the Book model
   ```

-  Yep, we're requiring inline, nothing wrong with that.
+  Yep, we're requiring inline, nothing wrong with that, and we're also injecting the `Book` model at the same time we require the module.

 3. Finally, let's refactor our `bookController.js`, so the `show` and `update` actions will be much simpler:
   ```js